 In terms of performance, we can't really fault the performance in daily tasks at all.
 This Kirin 980 processor, coupled with its custom cooling tech and the 6GB RAM (8GB in the 5G model), is more than capable of tackling even the most graphically intense games without any really noticeable frame-rate dropping or stuttering.

 EMUI software is still EMUI - but it's improving

 - EMUI 9 reskin based on Android Pie operating system

 - Plenty of gesture options

-As it's grown its presence in western markets, Huawei has slowly evolved the custom skin it loads on top of Android.
-With each new version of Emotion UI (EMUI), it gets closer to being more refined and minimal.
-With the Android Pie-based software, it's at the point where it has few annoyances.
+As it's grown its presence in western markets, Huawei has slowly evolved the custom skin it loads on top of Google's Android.
+With each new version of Emotion UI (EMUI), it gets more refined and minimal.

 One of Huawei's best traits is its ability to develop interesting features, particularly navigation and shortcut gestures.
 For instance, a double-knock on the screen with your knuckle takes a screenshot.
 Plus, you can choose from a few different primary navigation modes: with the option of having standard Android buttons, gestures only navigation, or a floating button on the screen that can be tapped, swiped and repositioned that can do it all.